Bandwidth’s Direct Link ServiceFollow

 DLS customer requirements

-All customers must have the following:
+All customers must adhere to the following:

-- Routable public IP space
+- Provide routable public IPv4 address space

-- Autonomous System Number (ASN)
+- Provide a public Autonomous System Number (ASN)

 What are my two types of DLS access options?